tengku-21/MiniERPSystem/README.md

 They can only talk through *http request route* allowed by that said service API if needed to access data related to it.

-This is actually my first building this kind of system design.
+This is actually my first time building this kind of system design.

 Previous i just lump up all repo and service what not and seperate only by folder name.
 This of course will cause a massive dump in the folders.